-Choosing a Thunderbolt 2 enclosure is very easy because there are only a handful.
+Choosing a Thunderbolt 2 enclosure is very easy because there are only a handful of them.
 The AKiTiO Thunder2 PCIe Expansion Box is the most affordable and commonly used for eGPU builds.
 Other suitable TB2 enclosures for external graphics card setup are: OWC Mercury Helios, Sonnet Echo Express III-D, Netstor NA211TB-LD.

-You’ll have many more options for a Thunderbolt 3 enclosure.
+You have many more options for a Thunderbolt 3 enclosure.
 Since the arrival of the Late 2016 MacBook Pro in October 2016, it seems a new Thunderbolt 3 enclosure comes out every month.
 Intel is in high gear to promote the Thunderbolt 3/USB-C connectivity standard.
-Due to the thinner and lighter design language across the industry, the need for expansion enclosures is at an all-time high.
-Below is a list of the most popular Thunderbolt eGPU enclosures currently available in early 2017 as keep up-to-date in the post at External GPU Buyer’s Guide: Top 2017 eGPU enclosures compared.
+Due to the thinner and lighter design language across the industry, the demand for expansion enclosures is at an all-time high.
+Below is a list of the most popular Thunderbolt eGPU enclosures currently available in 2017 (most up-to-date enclosure information at External GPU Buyer’s Guide: Top 2017 eGPU enclosures compared).

 |Thunderbolt 3 Enclosures||AKiTiO